feiyuxiaoThu/mighty/README.md

 ## Interactive Demo

-If you are interested in an interactive demo of MIGHTY, please switch to the `interactive_demo` branch:
+If you are interested in an interactive demo of MIGHTY, please switch to the `interactive_demo` branch [https://github.com/mit-acl/mighty/tree/interactive_demo] by running:

 ```bash
 git checkout interactive_demo
 ```
 and follow the setup instructions in the README of that branch.

+## Fork

+Since you might want to use interactive demos, when you fork this repository, please make sure to also include the `interactive_demo` branch by unselecting the "Copy the main branch only" option.

 ## Setup